-Cozzarelli was appointed by the other six Council members – including Mayor Ray Kimble and Councilmen-at-Large Kevin Kennedy and Michael Nicosia – in February weeks after Paul “PJ” MacDonald passed away.
-The youngest member of the Council, Cozzarelli ran unopposed in November but, under state election law, appointed candidates must run again on the next election date.
+Cozzarelli – including Mayor Ray Kimble and Councilmen-at-Large Kevin Kennedy and Michael Nicosia – in February weeks after Paul “PJ” MacDonald passed away.
+The youngest member of the Council, Cozzarelli in November but, under state election law, appointed candidates must run again on the next election date.

 Candidates who pulled petitions must submit them by March 5.
 Cozzarelli and the other three ward council members are up for re-election on May 8.